-Lines 15 through 22 need to be completed only by part-year residents claiming the New York State child and dependent care credit who are filing, or have previously filed, Form IT-203, Nonresident and Part-Year Resident Income Tax Return, for 2004.
-The amounts for these lines can be found on the appropriate lines of Form IT-203 or Form IT-203-B, Other New York State and City of New York Taxes and Tax Credits, or the instructions for Form IT-203.
+Lines 15 through 22 need to be completed only by part-year residents claiming the

+New York State child and dependent care credit who are filing, or have previously filed, Form IT-203, Nonresident and Part-Year Resident Income Tax Return, for 2005.
+The amounts for these lines can be found on the appropriate lines of Form IT-203 or Form IT-203-ATT, Other Tax Credits and Taxes, or the instructions for Form IT-203.